History of the Department of Pharmaceutical Sciences Basel

 From the 1960s to the 1990s, some courses were moved off the institute's premises.
 The number of workplaces was also very limited.
 When the Pharmaceutical Institute in Bern was closed in 1996 and pharmacy students were increasingly spread over Zurich and Basel, the capacity problem in Basel became even more acute.

 At the end of 1994, Federal Councillor Ruth Dreifuss approved a subsidy loan of 18 million for the construction of the new Pharmazentrum, which began in 1996.
 Finally, in 2000, the Pharmazentrum was inaugurated.
-The number of students increased markedly in the 2010s to a current total of around 650 students and enabled a diversification of education, which now offers a wide range of career opportunities in two Master's programmes, for example, in pharmacy, hospital, industry or academia.
+The number of students increased markedly in the 2010s to a current total of nearly 700 students and enabled a diversification of education, which now offers a wide range of career opportunities in two Master's programmes, for example, in pharmacy, hospital, industry or academia.
 With this encouraging development in teaching and research, the institute, which had become a department in the meantime, celebrated its centenary in 2017, coinciding with a period of growth that continues to this day.
 In this context, the Department is once again confronted with spatial issues that have shaped its more than 100-year history.
 The aim remains to bring together all parts of the department in the interests of maximum synergy, so that the department can continue to write a successful history in the years to come.

 Text by Christoph Kessler with additions